-An SUD does not necessarily result from drug and alcohol use alone.
+A SUD does not necessarily result from drug and alcohol use alone.
 Many addiction professionals and psychiatrists believe that addiction is a biopsychosocial phenomenon.
-That means, biology, sociology, and psychology all play important roles in understanding addictive behavior.
+That means biology, sociology, and psychology all play important roles in understanding addictive behavior.

 Drug and alcohol misuse has to be viewed in the context of social setting, life experiences, substance dosage, psychological profile, and many other personal, biological, and cultural variables.
 Co-occurring conditions such as anxiety, depression, and trauma are often the driving forces behind the substance use.
 Consequently, each case of addiction has to be carefully and thoroughly assessed by a highly qualified clinician in order to be able to treat it effectively.
 With so many important factors at play, neglecting one or more aspects of the condition can lead to treatment failure.

-In order to provide individualized, medically, and therapeutically appropriate treatment, patients and therapists have to explore the deeper reasons for the substance use.
-An accurate assessment is critical in order to establish an understanding of the client’s condition, past treatment experiences, physical health, mental state and other relevant factors.
+In order to provide individualized, medically, and therapeutically appropriate treatment, patients and therapists have to explore the deeper reasons for substance use.
+An accurate assessment is critical in order to establish an understanding of the client’s condition, past treatment experiences, physical health, mental state, and other relevant factors.

 The diagnostic criteria for substance use disorder in the DSM-5 evaluate primarily the severity of the drug and alcohol abuse of the patient.
-A successful recovery begins with a much wider profile, however.
-A thorough examination of the patient’s addiction problem requires answers to a wide range questions.
+Successful recovery begins with a much wider profile, however.
+A thorough examination of the patient’s addiction problem requires answers to a wide range of questions.

 Have there been other cases of addiction in the family of the client?
 What kind of relationships does the patient have with family members and romantic partners?
 When did the patient start using drugs and under what circumstances?
 What is the primary substance used?
 Has the patient been diagnosed with an anxiety disorder, depression, or other mental illness?
 Has the patient experienced traumatic events in his or her life?

-In addition to medical-supervised detox services provided in Colorado Spring, St. George, UT, and Albuquerque, NM, University Park Behavioral Health offers a comprehensive assessment that gets to the root cause of the substance misuse.
-During the residential assessment phase, clients participate in group, family and individual counseling sessions and behavioral health education seminars.
+In addition to medical-supervised detox services provided in Colorado Spring, Santa Fe, and Albuquerque, NM, University Park Behavioral Health offers a comprehensive assessment that gets to the root cause of the substance misuse.
+During the residential assessment phase, clients participate in group, family, and individual counseling sessions and behavioral health education seminars.
 Typically, the combined Detox + Assessment Program takes no longer than two weeks.